mohammadamanpatel/Rule-Engine/README.md

    npm install
    ```

-Running the Applications
+### Running the Applications

-Backend
+#### Backend

-To start the backend server, use the following command:
+To start the backend server, ensure your MongoDB instance is running, and use the following command:

 ```bash
 npm start